KEY POINTS:

 Your income is high enough to justify it

-Tips that could help lower your rent, include:
+Tips that can help lower your rent, include:

 Where can you get financial help?

-If you need help managing rental payments or any housing costs, check the govt. website for more advice.
+If you need help managing rental payments or housing costs, check this government website for more advice.

 Compare home and contents insurance with Canstar